wjassim/WARP-Q/README.md

     - multiprocessing (optional, for parallel computing mode only)
     - joblib (optional, for parallel computing mode only)

+## Demo running

-# Run WARPQ_demo.py
+- Run WARPQ_demo.py

 Input:

     - The main_test function calls a csv file that contains paths of audio files.

-    - The csv file cosists of four columns:
+    - The csv file consists of four columns:

         - Ref_Wave: reference speech
         - Test_Wave: test speech